 As soon as Martin Birch spent a few weeks with Iron Maiden in a recording studio, the birth of the Iron Maiden sound was a fact.
 The Killers album established many of the sonic Maiden hallmarks that would come to dominate hard rock and heavy metal in the 1980s, and the Maiden Japan EP proved that the producer’s influence also extended to their live performances.

 Martin Birch, for his part, turned into a proper legend when he took on the Maiden job.
 His work before Maiden was impressive, no doubt, but with Maiden he started building a metal icon from the ground up.
 Over the next decade, he would produce every single Maiden album from The Number Of The Beast to his final work with them in 1992, the Fear Of The Dark album.
 Suitors would inevitably come forward, and Birch even turned down an offer from Metallica in the mid-1980s.

 “They where another band that had been incredibly influenced by both Maiden and Purple, I think, but I was putting so much energy into the Maiden albums, I thought, ‘If I start trying to build up another band in the same way, I won’t be able to give either of them 100 per cent,’ so I said no.”

 In other words, Maiden found a producer as early as their second album who was able and willing to guide them through the process of capturing their essence on vinyl, and who was also willing to make them his sole priority.
-Birch would continue to provide essential audio and performance expertise as the band grew out of their formative years and into their classic era, which you can read all about here:
+Birch would continue to provide essential audio and performance expertise as the band grew out of their formative years and into their mind-blowing classic period:

-Like so many other crucial pieces, Rod Smallwood just before and Bruce Dickinson right after, Birch’s arrival made a world of difference, and it’s hard to see how Maiden would have become as successful without him.
+Like other crucial pieces, Rod Smallwood just before and Bruce Dickinson right after, Birch’s arrival made a world of difference, and it’s hard to see how Maiden would have had the same impact on rock history without him.